 Chiropractic care, or chiropractic treatment, is a centuries-old practice in which spine segments are adjusted or manually manipulated to restore optimal function, alignment, and communication between the brain, spinal cord, and the body.
 Oftentimes, individuals experiencing chronic pain seek chiropractic care to help alleviate their symptoms.

-Do you need treatment from a chiropractor in Orlando?
-Here, Roach Family Wellness, our Orlando wellness center, discusses five signs you should see a chiropractor.
+Do you need treatment from a chiropractor in Altamonte Springs?
+Here, Roach Family Wellness, our Altamonte Springs wellness center, discusses five signs you should see a chiropractor.
 Contact us today to schedule an appointment and to learn more about our services.

 You Suffer From Chronic Pain